-Catnip and its relatives contain a chemical called nepetalactone that binds to the olfactory receptors of cats to produce its effects — basically, cats smell or eat it and are put under its spell.
+Catnip and its relatives contain a chemical called nepetalactone that binds to the olfactory receptors of cats to produce its effects.
+Basically, cats smell or eat it and are put under its spell.

-The effects of that spell differ almost on a cat-by-cat basis.
-Some might drool and get sleepy, some might purr and roll around a lot, some might get hyper and meow like crazy, and some have even been known to become aggressive and hiss (though that’s fairly rare.
+The effects of catnip differ almost on a cat-by-cat basis.
+Some might drool and get sleepy, some might purr and roll around a lot, some might get hyper and meow like crazy, and some have even been known to become aggressive and hiss–though that-s fairly rare.

 The only agreement on the topic seems to be that only about two-thirds of cats are susceptible to its effects.
 Kittens often don’t respond to it at all, but might change their tune after about six months.
 Some say you might even find a tiger or lion partaking as well!

-Nope, at least not in reasonable doses.
-It might make your kitty vomit if he eats a lot of it, but in general, cats know when to say when and will refuse it once they’ve had enough.
+Nope, catnip is not dangerous–at least not in reasonable doses.
+It might make your kitty vomit if they eat a lot of it, but in general, cats know when to say “when” and will refuse it once they’ve had enough.

-Nepetalactone also works as a mosquito and fly repellent, and might also drive off cockroaches.
-Rats and mice also tend to avoid catnip, so maybe your cat’s doing you a favor by leaving his toys everywhere.
+Nepetalactone also works as a mosquito and fly repellent and might even drive off cockroaches.
+Rats and mice also tend to avoid catnip, so maybe your cat is doing you a favor by leaving their catnip-infused toys everywhere.

 They like well-drained, sandy soil, and prefer full sun, but still grow in the shade.
-Space plants about 15-18 inches apart, keep ’em watered, and soon you’ll find a 3-4 foot tall plant with small lavender flowers.
+Space plants about 15 to 18 inches apart, keep them watered.
+Soon you’ll find a three- to four-foot tall plant with small lavender flowers.